Alik-bit/Alikalid_TechShow/README.md

 ## 🌡️ Real-Time Temperature Monitoring & Data Logging
-  -Designed a system using LM35 sensor with firmware for real-time measurement and UART-based data logging.
+  - Designed a system using LM35 sensor with firmware for real-time measurement and UART-based data logging.
-  -Developed embedded firmware in **MPLAB IDE** for the **PIC28 microcontroller**  to continuously measure, average, and transmit temperature data via  via **UART**.
+  - Developed embedded firmware in **MPLAB IDE** for the **PIC28 microcontroller**  to continuously measure, average, and transmit temperature data via  via **UART**.
-  -Created a **Python-based serial communication** interface to capture data from the microcontroller,
-      timestamp readings, and log them into CSV format for further analysis.
+  - Created a **Python-based serial communication** interface to capture data from the microcontroller, timestamp readings, and log them into CSV format for further analysis.

 ## 🔐 Secure Cloud Data Transmission
 - Engineered a secure data transmission system using RSA encryption, DFS (Distributed File System), and SSH key authentication.
 - Deployed the system on Virtual Private Servers (VPS) with geographically distributed storage for redundancy and security.
- -Configured secure file access and permission controls to prevent unauthorized entry and support scalable, multi-user environments.
+- Configured secure file access and permission controls to prevent unauthorized entry and support scalable, multi-user environments.

 ## 🛠️ Skills